cschlaffner/PROTzilla/User-guide-runner-cli.md

 ```

 This command will run the workflow `my_modified_standard_workflow` on the input file `/path/to/proteinGroups.txt` with the metadata provided in `/path/to/meta_data.csv`.
 The workflow `my_modified_standard_workflow` will be used, and the run will be saved to disk.
 The run will be named `MyRunForTheRunner`.
 During execution more console information is shown due to the `-v` flag.

+#### Troubleshooting
+Please make sure to not have any spaces in the path to the input files or the workflow name or look up the correct escaping method
+for your operating system.
+These will be handled as separate arguments and will lead to an error.

+Errors on run execution will be printed to the console.